shams-nahid/My-Daily-AWS-Study/public/Other Services/01 CI-CD_.md/02 CodeCommit.md

 - `codecommit:CreateRepository`: Allow to create repository
 - `codecommit:DeleteRepository`: Allow to delete repository

-To give access of codecommit to other developers, we should
+To give access of codecommit to other developers, we can dod any of the followings

-- Create git credentials
+- Create git credentials with the AWS Credential profile (to take the access key credentials)
-- Generate a new SSH keys
+- Generate a new SSH keys and associate SSH kys to the IAM user
-- Associate SSH kys to the IAM user
+- Generate HTTPS git credentials and specify them in git credential manager